 - There is a risk of pothole subsidence (typically at depths of cover less than 20 m to 25 m).
-Remedial measures will be required to manage this risk prior to development; - For the deeper workings on the eastern parts of the site, on the basis of mine records, there is typically low risk of pillar instability, except for a mapped scattering of "small, slender or triangular / trapezoidal shaped" pillars which are likely to require at least localised remedial works if developed; and - Should future development of the eastern part of the site be proposed, the potential was identified for a weak mudstone to be present in the floor of the workings, potentially reducing the bearing stability of the pillars and increasing the extent of remedial works required.
+Remedial measures will be required to manage this risk prior to development; - For the deeper working on the eastern parts of the site, on the basis of mine records, there is typically low risk of pillar instability, except for a mapped scattering of "small, slender or triangular/trapezoidal shaped" pillars which are likely to require at least localised remedial works; - The potential was identified for a weak mudstone to be present in the floor of the workings, potentially reducing the bearing stability of the pillars and increasing the extent of remedial works required.